 Brian, Owner/Roaster, grew up in Anchorage, AK, and one thing Alaskans understand is the value of hot coffee to warm the body and perk up the mind during cold, dark winters.
 Alaskans welcomed the strong influence from the Pacific Northwest’s coffee culture.
 Brian grew up drinking craft coffee while the specialty coffee culture was still in its infancy.
 The process of sourcing coffee from far-off places piqued his interest from an early age.

 Living in a state that is commonly referred to as the Last Frontier, Alaskans are accustomed to travel.
 Brian developed an undying love of exploration paired with a strong sense of adventure early in his life.
 His travels have taken him all over the world including the coffee rich areas of Indonesia, Costa Rica, and Guatemala.
 Before he even bought his first home roaster he found himself drawn to coffee farms where the product and process are of equal importance.

-After attending college in Colorado, he and his (now) wife moved to Rhode Island where they started jobs in the "real world."
-Six months later, Brian quit his job.
-He eventually found his way into the New England film scene where he works as a free-lance lighting technician, helping to give the actors that twinkle in their eyes.
-Long hours and often late nights only heightened Brian's love for great coffee.
-Frustrated with the chain-dominated New England coffee scene, he began home-roasting in 2010 and bringing his coffee to set.
+After attending college in Colorado, Brian and his (now) wife moved to Rhode Island to start their “real world, grown-up” jobs.
+Six months later, Brian realized that it couldn’t be his real world and quit.
+He eventually found himself in the New England film industry as a freelance lighting technician, helping to give the actors that twinkle in their eyes.

 Borealis means "from the north" in Latin and is an homage to the founder's roots.